-Connect the poles of multiple switches, such as e-stop switches, as shown in the figure at right.
+Connect the poles of multiple switches, such as E-Stop switches, as shown in the figure at right.
 The switches are shown in the "armed" position with both contacts closed.
 Multiple switches connected to one Safety Module must be series connected (see figure at right and the warning, Multiple Switching Devices).

-Figure 2.
-Series Connection of Multiple E-stop Switches
+Figure 2: Series connection of multiple E-stop switches

-WARNING: Multiple Switching Devices
+WARNING . . .
+Multiple Switching Devices

-Whenever two or more devices are connected to the same safety module (controller):
+Whenever two or more switches are connected to the same Safety Module:

 - Contacts of the corresponding pole of each switch must be connected together in series.
-Never connect the contacts of multiple switches in parallel.
-Such a parallel connection defeats the switch contact monitoring ability of the Module and creates an unsafe condition which could result in serious injury or death. - Each device must be individually actuated (engaged), then released (or re-armed) and the safety module reset.
-This allows the module to check each switch and its wiring to detect faults.
+Never connect the contacts of multiple emergency-stop switches in parallel to one Module.
+Such a parallel connection defeats the switch contact monitoring ability of the Module and creates an unsafe condition which could result in serious injury or death. - Each switch must be individually actuated (engaged), then re-armed and the Safety Module reset.
+This allows the Module to check each switch and its wiring to detect faults.

-This check must be performed during the prescribed checkouts.
-Failure to test each device individually in this manner could result in undetected faults and create an unsafe condition which could result in serious injury or death.
+Failure to test each switch individually in this manner could result in undetected faults and create an unsafe condition which could result in serious injury or death.
+This check must be performed during periodic checkouts.